 Cooperative play: some organization enters children’s play, for example the playing has some goal and children often adopt roles and act as a group.

 Teachers also observe and guide other behaviors that will assist our children to

 “Fine motor” refers to the movements we make with the small muscles of the hands.
 Strong fine motor skills are essential to complete tasks such as writing, cutting, using a fork or spoon, threading beads, moving puzzle pieces, zipping, buttoning, and tying shoe laces.
-Our preschool classrooms are set up every morning to engage our children in a variety of activities that promote their fine motor skills.
+Our classrooms are set up every morning to engage our children in a variety of activities that promote their fine motor skills.

 Large Motor Skills

 Gross motor skills are involved in movement and coordination of the arms, legs, and other large body parts and movements.
-CCA preschoolers have recess every day along with physical education.
+CCA students have recess every day along with physical education.
 Our PE Coach designs lessons for our children to have many opportunities to practice these skills.
 They participate in movement such as running, crawling, hopping, kicking a ball, swinging, and scooting.